What is Falinks Raid Boss? (Mega Concept Discussion)

 Main Resistances

-Falinks takes reduced damage (~0.625×) from:
+Falinks takes reduced damage from the following types:

 What this means in raids

-Pokémon to avoid
+Pokémon to Avoid

-- Tyranitar (Dark/Rock)
+- Tyranitar (Dark / Rock)

 - Hydreigon (Dark)

-- Scizor (Bug/Steel)
+- Scizor (Bug / Steel)

 Conclusion — Falinks (Mega Raid)